 Integrated HVAC systems work effectively

-For example, HVAC systems benefit from occupancy sensors as cross system improvement get benefited by keeping lights or equipment off when nobody is using them or around them.
+Integrated HVAC systems benefit from occupancy sensors as cross system improvement get benefited by keeping lights or equipment off when nobody is using them or around them.
 It saves power and improves efficiency.
 The same sensors by adjusting airflow, can improve IAQ, serving double duty.

 Another example is how sensors adjust external shades of a building, responding to outdoor environment.
 These adjustments can reduce solar gain by nearly 50 per cent, significantly reducing load for interior cooling, sometimes done by sensors that may not be part of the HVAC system but integrated through IoT.
 IoT can work with or in addition to many existing permanent systems without implementing a dedicated Smart HVAC solution.
 Equipment upgrades can be planned to include IoT devices/sensors that managers can take advantage of.